• Charging

 Our three golden rules for charging on EV road trips:

-1. Stop rapid charging when you get to 80% (any more takes much longer); 2.
+1. Stop charging when you get to 80% (any more takes much longer); 2.
 Plan to stop driving at 20% (better for both battery and peace of mind); 3.
 Stick to the best networks.
 Our top picks are: Instavolt, Osprey, MFG and Gridserve.

 The top EV route planners put to the test